DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 extension_static.c: multiple definition of `_PG_init'; ../extension/example/example.a(example.o): first defined here
 ```

-This is easy enough to fix, we can rename the symbol with `objcopy`[^rename]
+This is easy enough to fix, we can rename the symbol:

 ```bash
 objcopy --redefine-sym=_PG_init=example_PG_init example.o;
 ```

-Why `objcopy` instead of renaming `_PG_init`?
+Why `objcopy` instead of renaming `_PG_init` in the `example.c` file?
 Well, I want to build existing extensions unmodified, instead of keeping patches.

 ## Building _all_ the extensions